joba-1/SliderPwm/Readme.md

 # Slider PWM

-Use html range slider callbacks to control pwm duty cycle.
+Use html range slider callbacks to control one or more pwm duty cycles (or WS2812 color).
-The duty cycle (led brightnes) already changes while dragging the slider, not only after releasing the slider.
+The duty cycle (led brightnes) or RGB color already changes while dragging the slider, not only after releasing the slider.

 ![image](https://user-images.githubusercontent.com/32450554/218337707-5bb61d95-975d-4ba3-b0eb-d9acf8543b60.png)